Chimere: Ecclesiastical use

 Several Episcopal bishops wearing scarlet chimeres over rochets; in the background other bishops are in copes and mitres.

 The chimere is worn by the bishops of the Anglican Communion as a component of their choir habit.
 It is traditionally coloured either scarlet or black, although some bishops have innovated a purple chimere.
 The wrist-bands of the bishop's rochet typically match the colour of the chimere.
 The garment has also been adopted and reappropriated in African-American Pentecostal circles, primarily through J. Delano Ellis of the Pentecostal Churches of Christ who taught that it was an ancient prophetic mantle; in Africa, there have been accounts of other Pentecostals reappropriating Anglican vestments.

 For Anglican bishops, the chimere is part of their formal vesture in choir dress: typically, the chimere would be worn over a purple cassock and the rochet and would be accompanied by a black scarf known as a tippet, with an optional academic hood.
 The chimere may be worn when vested in the cope, but not necessarily.
-Due to liturgical changes in the later nineteenth and twentieth centuries, it is no longer common for the chimere to be worn when celebrating the Eucharist, though the practice is still kept by some low-church bishops.
+Due to liturgical changes in the later nineteenth and twentieth centuries, it is no longer common for the chimere to be worn when celebrating the Eucharist, though the practice is still kept by some low-church bishops or those committed to classical Anglican vesture.

 Traditionally, the red chimere was worn only by bishops holding the degree of Doctor of Divinity and the black chimere by the others.
 This did not matter for many years, as formerly all bishops were conferred the degree of Doctor of Divinity upon consecrated.
 When this practice ceased, the distinction was largely ignored, as in recent times many bishops regularly wear the red chimere, regardless of academic status.

 On the analogy of the Catholic mantelletta, certain Anglican prelates have from sometimes appeared in purple chimeres.
 An influential article on chimeres and their colours by The Rev. N. F. Robinson at the end of the 19th century urged the retention of the garment, especially the black chimere.

 In some churches, the lead singer of the choir is permitted to wear a chimere.
-It is also a traditional part of the vestments of a verger.
+It is also been innovated to be part of the ceremonial wear for some vergers.